anttijuu/O3-chat-client/TESTS-README.md

 * `serverVersion` is the number of the exercise you are testing.
 If you have just finished exercise 2, this should be 2.
 When you have finished exercise 3, change this number to 3 in *both* of the test Java files.
-* `existingUser`and `existingPassword` must be a user that is already registered in your server.
-So use either curl or ChatClient to register a user in your server, and then use this username/password here.
+* `existingUser`and `existingPassword` as well as `existingUser2` and `existingPassword2` must be users that are already registered in your server *before you run the tests*.
+So use either curl or ChatClient to register these users in your server.
 * the `clientSideCertificate` must be set as mentioned above, and this path must be a full path to that certificate file.

 ## How to run the tests?